Bachelor of Science in Nursing

 - NTR 213 Introductory Nutrition

-- STAT 108 Elementary Introduction to Probability and Statistics
+- STA 108 Elementary Introduction to Probability and Statistics

 - PHI 121 Contemporary Moral Problems or PHI 220 Medical Ethics or RCO 203